 - Malcolm Reynolds pulls this during his fight with the Operative in Serenity.

-- Thor: The Dark World: During the fight on the Dark World, Loki stabs Kurse through the back with a sword that comes out his chest.
+- Thor: The Dark World: During the fight on the Dark World, Loki stabs Kurse through the back with a sword.
 Kurse turns around and impales him on the blade that is sticking out of his chest.